-The Cane toad (Rhinella marina) is considered one of the worst invasive pest animals in Australia and are listed as a key threatening process under the New South Wales Biodiversity Conservation Act.
-Cane toads are an extremely serious threat to native wildlife as they outcompete native animals for food and habitat and poison other animals who try to eat them.
-As a result constant vigilance and surveillance are required to keep the Sutherland Shire free of these pests.
-Cane Toads are listed as a Key Threatening Process.
+The cane toad (Rhinella marina) is considered one of the worst invasive pests in Australia and is listed as a key threat under the New South Wales Biodiversity Conservation Act 2016.
+Cane toads pose a danger to native wildlife as they outcompete native animals for food and habitat.
+They are also poisonous to animals who try to eat them.
+We must be vigilant to keep Sutherland Shire free of these pests.

 Cane toad control program

-Sutherland Shire Council continue to monitor priority areas for cane toad activity and frequently complete cane toad surveys and eDNA water monitoring which involves testing water bodies to see if they contain cane toad DNA and indicate whether or not they are present in the area.
+We continually monitor priority areas for cane toad activity, using surveys and eDNA water monitoring to see if cane toad DNA is present in the area.

-- If you see a cane toad DO NOT KILL IT, wear protective gloves and eyewear and catch it and put it in a box with a small amount of water and plenty of air holes and contact the Invasive species unit immediately.
-If you are uncomfortable catching the toad take a photo and contact the invasive species unit immediately.
+- If you see a cane toad, do not kill it.
+If you are able to catch it, put it in a box with a small amount of water and plenty of air holes and contact Council.
+You should wear protective gloves and eyewear, If you are uncomfortable catching the toad, take a photo and contact Council immediately.

-- If you are purchasing materials sourced interstate, especially from northern New South Wales and Queensland, be vigilant and check for cane toads, cane toads are commonly found hiding in landscaping and garden supplies.
+- If you are driving in, or purchasing materials from northern NSW or Queensland, keep a look out for cane toads.
+They are commonly found hiding in landscaping and garden supplies.

 Cane Toads - more information from Frog ID.